Publisher: AK Press

 As the election of Donald Trump shows, fascism in all its white nationalist and “alt-right” permutations is alive and well in the United States.
 A terrifying tour of the history and influence of the forces that helped bring the 45th president to power, Against the Fascist Creep maps the connections and names the names.
 It traces today’s often-disguised forms of rightwing extremism through the decades and across the globe to show how infiltration is a conscious and clandestine program for neofascist groups that seek to co-opt and undermine both the mainstream and the new social movements of the left.

 This book is a line in the sand that both identifies the creep of fascist messages, ideas, and organization throughout our society and outlines how to stop it in its tracks.

-Alexander Reid Ross is a contributing moderator of the Earth First!
-Newswire.
-He is the editor of Grabbing Back: Essays Against the Global Land Grab and a contributor to Life During Wartime: Resisting Counterinsurgency.
+Alexander Reid Ross is a lecturer at Portland State University, freelance journalist, and the editor of Grabbing Back: Essays Against the Global Land Grab.

 Table of Contents

 Chapter 1: The Original Fascist Creep

 Chapter 2: Spirit and Subculture